MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/assess/approve.md

 Every change management approach has its own set of controls and approval processes.
 Migration is a series of continuous changes that start with a high degree of ambiguity and develop additional clarity through the course of execution.
 As such, migration is best governed by agile-based change management approaches, with the cloud strategy team serving as a product owner.

 However, the scale and frequency of change during a cloud migration doesn't fit well with the nature of ITIL processes.
-The requirements of a cab approval can risk the success of a migration, slowing or stopping the effort.
+The requirements of a CAB approval can risk the success of a migration, slowing or stopping the effort.
 Further, in the early stages of migration, ambiguity is high and subject matter expertise tends to be low.
 For the first several workload migrations or releases, the cloud adoption team is often in a learning mode.
-As such, it could be difficult for the team to provide the types of data needed to pass a cab approval.
+As such, it could be difficult for the team to provide the types of data needed to pass a CAB approval.

-The following best practices can help the cab maintain a degree of comfort during migration without become a painful blocker.
+The following best practices can help the CAB maintain a degree of comfort during migration without become a painful blocker.

 ### Standardize change